UK General Election 2024: Impact on mortgage rates and house prices

 Will house prices fall after the General Election?

-In Zoopla’s May House Price Index, they reported that house prices remained relatively stable in April, with the average property price remaining the same as March and just a 0.1% decrease year-on-year.
+In Zoopla’s June House Price Index, they reported that house prices remained flat in May compared to the previous year, with the average property price at £264,900.

 There are also different trends in different parts of the UK, with parts of southern England showing small decreases in average property price, while the rest of the UK is showing modest growth.